 The newly established seven-member board approved a Master Facility Need Study in February 1967, of which plans for Cosumnes River College were a part.
 The plan called for a phased construction of facilities, with the first phase to be completed in the fall of 1970, to accommodate 2,000 students.
 Early in 1967 the Board of Trustees, the campus architects and a citizens' advisory board studied various sites.
 Eventually a 180-acre site 12 miles south of metropolitan Sacramento was selected.

 Cosumnes River College

 In Fall 2005, the Learning Resource Center building was dedicated, providing additional classrooms, learning laboratories and offices.
 The Operations and Public Safety Building was opened for Fall 2007, housing College Police, Health Services, Operations and Printing Services.
 In 2011, a new Greenhouse was completed followed by the Northeast Technical Building in 2012 which houses instructional space and laboratories for the Construction, Horticulture, and Welding programs.
 Also in 2012, new athletic fields were completed, including a synthetic turf field in the Stadium and new competition baseball, softball and soccer fields.
 Most recently, the campus opened a new Parking Structure and the Winn Center on the main campus and Elk Grove Center in the City of Elk Grove to expand its instructional and office facilities.
-Currently, construction is in progress for a new Light Rail and Bus Transfer Station on campus as Regional Transit expands its South Line to the CRC campus by the end of 2015.
+A new art gallery was dedicated in Fall 2014.
+Construction is almost completed for a new Light Rail and Bus Transfer Station on campus as Regional Transit expands its South Line to CRC.

 Planning is underway for additional instructional facilities to be completed over the next few years.
 Cosumnes River College has emerged with very much its own identity, small enough to offer personalized attention, yet large enough to offer a comprehensive postsecondary education to the community it serves.